 Translate this page: |

-HEATHER TODD, EXECUTIVE DIRECTOR
+HEATHER TODD, CHIEF EXECUTIVE OFFICER

 Devin Epps is originally from Philadelphia Pennsylvania.
 Devin moved to Lehigh Acres Florida at age 11.
 Devin graduated from Lehigh Senior High School in 2005; then immediately joined the United States Navy where he was stationed overseas in Japan.
 After serving in the military, Devin worked for the department of corrections (Hendry CI).
 Devin then continued his corrections career at Glades County Sheriff’s Office, where he was promoted to the rank of sergeant.
 While in corrections, Devin received his bachelor’s degree in criminal justice from Hodges University.